lklivingstone/ecommerceapp/README.md

 #### For Deployment,

-* The API was deployed in Heroku.
+* The API was deployed in Render.
 * The Database was uploaded in MongoDB Atlas Cluster.
 * The Frontend was deployed in Netlify